Switch temporarily to the English Photoshop version.

 - Restart Photoshop; the Photoshop language will switch to English.

-You can now use the full range of features of the 3D PanosFX actions, such as the 3D Puzzles, or the 3D Bars.
+You can now use the actions that require the English Photoshop locale, such as the 3D Puzzles or the 3D Bars.
 To restore the original language simply rename the file tw10428BACKUP.DAT to tw10428.DAT

 - If you have Windows, right-click the 'Support Files' folder and select 'Copy' from the pop-up menu.
 I'm reminding you that this is the folder that contains the tw10428.DAT file.
 Then go to your desktop, right-click on an empty area and select 'Create shortcut'.
 The next time you wish to rename the tw10428.DAT file, all you have to do is double click the shortcut and rename the DAT file, instead of digging your hard disk to find it.